jeffstride/idp/README.md

 This book is built with the [Sphinx Book Theme](https://sphinx-book-theme.readthedocs.io/en/latest/index.html) to generate HTML.

-### Setup (TODO: needs updating)
+### Setup (Create Virtual Environment)

 Create a virtual environment with Python 3.8 or higher.
-For example, if you use Anaconda you can write:
+For example, if you use Anaconda you can launch an Anaconda command console.
+CD to the root directory of this repository, and then write:

 ```bash
 conda create --name 163-book python=3.8